 The Jack Russell terrier is an intelligent, independent, fearless, lively, and beautiful four-legged companion.
 It will fill your life with laughter and love, but only if you provide it with the proper supervision, training, and attention essentially demanded by it.

-A Jack is demands consistent training.
-They’re a challenging dog so a first-time dog owner should check before purchasing a Jack Russell terrier.
+A Jack demands consistent training!
 They’re known to wreak havoc when bored.
 Keep them intellectually and physically stimulated all day long though, and you won’t have any problems.
 They aren’t dogs that will sit quietly in the corner.
 They are regular divas and love to have everybody’s attention all for themselves.

-Here are some interesting facts about Jack Russell dogs that will help you understand their true nature.
+Here are some fun facts about Jack Russell dogs that will help you understand their true nature.

 John Russell, a priest from England, loved to hunt foxes and was always in search of a terrier who could accompany him during his expeditions.
 In 1819, he finally met a British white terrier.
 With the help of this breed, Russell created the perfect hunting companion- a Jack Russell terrier.